Prompt-Based Length Controlled Generation with Reinforcement Learning: Introduction

 \section{Introduction}

 For recent popular GPT-style LLMs like ChatGPT and GPT-4 \citep{radford2018improving, radford2019language, liu2023summary, openai2023gpt4}, various studies have been conducted on them, and the inference efficiency and computational cost often draw concerns from the community~\citep{zhang2023complete, zhao2023survey, bubeck2023sparks}.
 Since its generation is in an autoregressive manner, the inference cost increases continually with the growing of decoding steps.
 Meanwhile, users of LLMs usually have an expected length of generated texts, no matter for writing an essay or summary, knowledge QA or dialogue generation \citep{fan2018controllable,liu2020asking,liu2022length, mirshekari2021conquest, gupta2021controlling}.
-Both of the above require the length of generation in LLMs can be effectively controlled to improve user experience.
+Both of these two facts require the length of generation in LLMs can be effectively controlled.

-Traditionally, the length controlled generation can be somewhat achieved by providing in-context learning examples to teach LLMs on how to control the generated text length~\citep{brown2020language, raffel2020exploring, goyal2022news}, or even combined with prompt-based fine-tuning \citep{zhang2022latent, liu2023pre}.
-Taking an example of length-controlled summarization, we can prepend a prompt ``\texttt{summarize with length $l_i$:}'' to the article to be summarized in training, where $l_i$ is the number of words or tokens of the reference summary.
+For LLMs, the most widely applied technique for length control is prompt-based fine-tuning \citep{raffel2020exploring, goyal2022news, zhang2022latent, liu2023pre}.
+Taking an example of length-controlled summarization (LCS), we can prepend a prompt ``\texttt{summarize with length $l_i$:}'' to the article to be summarized in training, where $l_i$ is the number of words or tokens of the reference summary.
 However, this process is usually performed in supervised fine-tuning (SFT), where this length controllable ability has to compromise with the goodness of downstream tasks.
+For very large LMs like GPT-3, the length controlled generation can be somewhat activated by in-context learning without updating the model parameters ~\citep{brown2020language, chowdhery2022palm, dong2022survey}, but this relies on the size and power of the pre-trained fundation models to achieve high control accuracy.
+For methods like RLHF (Reinforcement Learning from Human Feedback) ~\citep{christiano2017deep, stiennon2020learning, ouyang2022training}, it is expensive to use human for labelling whether the length of generated texts meets the requirement given in instructing prompts.